codeflorist/quakespasm/README.md

 ### Enhanced Models

 There are also 2 mods available containing enhanced models for enemies and weapons.
-These can also be used with Quakespasm-OpenVR.
+These can also be used with QuakeSpasm-OpenVR.

 - [__Enhanced Model Conversions Pack__](https://quakeone.com/forum/quake-mod-releases/finished-works/283295-osjc-s-enhanced-quake1-model-conversions-pack-v1):

   This pack is a conversion of the enhanced models from Quake's Re-Release.
 Models from the expansions are missing though.
-There are 2 ways to use it with Quakespasm-OpenVR:
+There are 2 ways to use it with QuakeSpasm-OpenVR:

   - Extract the `enhanced` folder of the downloaded archive into your `Quake` folder, and start the game with `-game enhanced`.
 This should automatically load vanilla Quake with the new models and correctly apply the correct weapon offsets.
   - If you want to use the new models globally with all expansions and add-ons, rename `pak0.pak` from the `enhanced` folder by changing the `0` to a number higher then the highest existing `pak`-file inside your `id1` folder.
 If you are using `pak` files from vanilla Quake this will be `pak2.pak`, and if you're using the Re-Release, it will be `pak1.pak`.
 You will notice, that the weapon offsets and scaling will be off.
 To switch to the correct offsets, access the `VR Options` in Quake's main menu and switch `Gun Model Offsets` from `Vanilla` to `Enhanced`.
 (Note that you will have to do that for each expansion/add-on you load, since Quake writes separate configs per mod.)

 - [__Authentic Model Improvements__](https://github.com/NightFright2k19/quake_authmdl):

   This pack contains considerably more models as the one above - including converted ones from the Re-Release, but some weapons look worse than the Enhanced Model Conversion Pack linked above.
-To use them with Quakespasm-OpenVR, extract it into your `Quake` folder and rename the `pakz.pak` files by changing the `z` to a number higher then the highest existing `pak`-file inside your `id1`, `hipnotic`, and `rogue` folders.
+To use them with QuakeSpasm-OpenVR, extract it into your `Quake` folder and rename the `pakz.pak` files by changing the `z` to a number higher then the highest existing `pak`-file inside your `id1`, `hipnotic`, and `rogue` folders.
 You will notice, that the weapon offsets and scaling will be off.
 To switch to the correct offsets, access the `VR Options` in Quake's main menu and switch `Gun Model Offsets` from `Vanilla` to `Authentic`.
 (Note that you will have to do that for each expansion/add-on you load, since Quake writes separate configs per mod.)

 You can also use both MODs in conjunction.
 E.g. load the Authentic pack first as e.g. `pak1.pak` to get the wide arrange of models and then the Enhanced Pack second e.g. as `pak2.pak` to get the better weapon models.
 Of course you have to set `Gun Model Offsets` to `Enhanced` in this case.